ynput/OpenPype/website/docs/artist_hosts_3dsmax.md

  etc.

-Basically meaning user is free of guessing what is the correct naming and other neccessities to keep everthing in order and managed.
+Basically meaning user is free of guessing what is the correct naming and other necessities to keep everything in order and managed.

 > Note: user still has also other options for naming like ```Subversion```, ```Artist's Note``` but we won't dive into those now.